greenthings/Virtual_Stack_Machine_usingSwift/README.md

           let right: Int = stack[stackPointer - 1]
           stackPointer -= 1
-          // You should remove last one, because it is stack machine. stack.removeLast()
+          // You should remove last one, because it is a stack machine. stack.removeLast()
           let left: Int = stack[stackPointer - 1]
           stackPointer -= 1